Padua: Culture

+Francesco Petrarca (commonly anglicized as Petrarch, 20 July 1304 – 19 July 1374), a scholar, poet of the Italian Renaissance, and one of the earliest humanists, was Canonico at the Padua Cathedral (Duomo), invited by Francesco I da Carrara, lord of Padua.
+Petrarca lived in the canonical house via Dietro Duomo 26/28 in 1349 which remained his property until 1374.
+His house in Padua was a stopover for numerous historical figures, such as the Carrara princes and Giovanni Boccaccio.

 Padua is also the birthplace of the celebrated architect Andrea Palladio, whose 16th-century villas in the area of Padua, Venice, Vicenza and Treviso are among the most notable of Italy and they were often copied during the 18th and 19th centuries; and of Giovanni Battista Belzoni, adventurer, engineer and egyptologist.

 The sculptor Antonio Canova produced his first work in Padua, one of which is among the statues of Prato della Valle (presently a copy is displayed in the open air, while the original is in the Musei Civici).
+In Prato della Valle, there is the statue of Antonio Canova (by Giovanni Ferrari), which depicts the sculptor in the act of sculpting the bust of the prosecutor Antonio Cappello.

 The Antonianum is settled among Prato della Valle, the Basilica of Saint Anthony and the Botanic Garden.
 It was built in 1897 by the Jesuit fathers and kept alive until 2002.
 During World War II, under the leadership of P. Messori Roncaglia SJ, it became the center of the resistance movement against the Nazis.
 Indeed, it briefly survived P. Messori's death and was sold by the Jesuits in 2004.

 Padua also plays host to the majority of Taming of the Shrew by William Shakespeare and in Much Ado About Nothing Benedick is named as "Signior Benedick of Padua".